 Attaching a face to a name helps people make personal associations.
 If you’re looking to build a relationship with your recipient, or simply to elicit positive feedback, attaching a headshot your face to your name can make it easier to build a connection with your recipient.
 A professional headshot must be well-lit and well-shot.
 You want it to convey attributes desirable to your (or any) profession – competence, intelligence, reliability.
 It doesn’t need to be glamorous.
 Don’t use a selfie.

 Round borders or square depends on your taste.
 In this email signature, the subject’s headshot is provided equal weight with her contact information with the brand clearly featured at the bottom.
+This personal email signature tip will do a nice job of balancing out that professional feel, making you more relatable which is always a plus.

 4. Use colors for texture rather than attention.